shafanaS/cicd-test-artifacts/README.md

 ```

 #### Add new artifacts
 * Place the artifact source code in the repository.
-Update `buildArtifact.sh` file with correct paths to artifact code.
+Update `buildArtifact.sh` file with correct paths to artifact code